-The proposed bill establishes the New Hampshire College Graduate Retention Incentive Program, which aims to retain graduates from local higher education institutions and incentivize businesses to hire them.
-Key features of the program include a Student Loan Forgiveness Program that offers up to $5,000 annually (with a maximum of $20,000) for graduates employed full-time in high-need fields for at least three years, and a Graduation Incentive Rebate Program providing a $1,000 annual cash rebate for up to five years for graduates living and working in New Hampshire.
-Additionally, businesses hiring these graduates will receive a $500 rebate per hire and reimbursement for 50% of wages paid to interns from New Hampshire institutions.
+The proposed bill introduces the New Hampshire College Graduate Retention Incentive Program, designed to retain graduates from local higher education institutions and incentivize businesses to hire them.
+Key features include a Student Loan Forgiveness Program offering up to $5,000 annually (with a maximum of $20,000) for graduates employed full-time in high-need fields for at least three years, and a Graduation Incentive Rebate Program providing a $1,000 annual cash rebate for up to five years for graduates living and working in New Hampshire.
+Additionally, businesses hiring these graduates can receive a $500 rebate per hire and reimbursement for 50% of wages paid to interns from New Hampshire institutions.
+The bill also establishes the New Hampshire College Graduate Retention Incentive Program Fund, which will be continually appropriated and funded through annual appropriations, 15% of annual profits from the New Hampshire Lottery, and potential public-private partnerships.

 Statutes affected: